 If a device is not detected or fails its test, it might be configured incorrectly in the BIOS Setup utility.
 You can confirm this by running BIOS Setup and checking the settings.
-See "To run the BIOS Setup utility" on page 125.
+See "To run the BIOS Setup utility" on page 148.

-- See "To run the BIOS Setup utility" on page 125.6.
-Run the basic test.
+- 6. Run the basic test.
 Press F2 to start the basic hardware test.
-The results appear when - 7.
+The results appear when the test is complete. - 7.
 If you intend to exit without running the advanced tests, press F4 and then F7 to view the Support Ticket.
 Press F3 to exit e-Diagtools. - 8.
 Optional: run the advanced tests.
 Press F2 to open the advanced test screen.